aptise/peter_sslers/README.md

 ## Routes Designed for JSON Automation

-### `/.well-known/admin/api/ca-certificate/probe.json`
+### `/.well-known/admin/api/ca-certificate/letsencrypt-sync.json`

-Probes known URLs of LetsEncrypt keys and saves them with the correct role information.
+Syncs known URLs of LetsEncrypt keys and saves them with the correct role information.

 If the keys were previously discovered during a signing process, it will decorate the existing records with the role data.